Tim Anderson Player Props: White Sox vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.41 team ERA that ranks 19th across all league pitching staffs.
+- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.37).

-- Mets pitchers combine to surrender 122 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

 © 2023 Data Skrive.
 All rights reserved.